Modulational instability and discrete quantum droplets in a deep quasi-one-dimensional optical lattice: Modulational Instability

 is associated with the most unstable mode.
 This mode experiences the highest amplification or growth rate among all possible perturbations.
 The values of $Q_{\mathrm{max}}$ is determined from the extremum of Eq.~(\ref{gain}).
 The critical value of the wave number

 corresponds to the threshold value where the MI gain spectrum transitions from unstable behaviour to stability.
-We mention that the Eq.~(\ref{Qcr}) proves to be valuable when the gain spectrum exhibits a "butterfly" shape.
-In the case where the wavenumber Q exceeds the critical value, where the growth rate of MI becomes insignificant, the plane-wave solutions remain unchanged, as illustrated in Fig.~\ref{fig-1ab}(a).
-Conversely, when $Q$ is smaller than the critical value, the amplitude of the slightly perturbed plane wave experiences exponential growth, as depicted in Fig.~\ref{fig-1ab}(b).
+We mention that the Eq.~(\ref{Qcr}) proves to be valuable when the gain spectrum exhibits a ``butterfly" shape.
+In the case where the wavenumber Q exceeds the critical value, where the growth rate of MI becomes insignificant, the plane-wave solutions remain unchanged, as illustrated in Fig.~\ref{fig-1ab} (a).
+Conversely, when $Q$ is smaller than the critical value, the amplitude of the slightly perturbed plane wave experiences exponential growth, as depicted in Fig.~\ref{fig-1ab} (b).
 It is important to note that the linear stability analysis solely provides the condition for the onset of MI and does not provide insight into the further evolution of the wave field.
-The nonlinear evolution stage of the wave pattern shown in Fig.~\ref{fig-1ab}(b) goes beyond the scope of linear theory.
+The nonlinear evolution stage of the wave pattern shown in Fig.~\ref{fig-1ab} (b) goes beyond the scope of linear theory.

 To facilitate our analysis, we examine the staggered and unstaggered cases independently.
 In both cases, we have $f^+=f^-$.
-First, let's consider the staggered case, where adjacent elements are out of phase, $q=\pi$.
+First, let us consider the staggered case, where adjacent elements are out of phase, $q=\pi$.
 In this case, Eq.(\ref{gain}) takes the form:

-Now, let's turn our attention to the unstaggered case, where adjacent elements are in phase, $q=0$.
-In this case, we reveal an inherent symmetry within the system, wherein a transition from the staggered configuration to the unstaggered configuration (and vice versa) can be achieved by simply changing the sign of the hopping rate: $\kappa\rightarrow-\kappa$.
-The sign of $\kappa$ can be controlled by changing the phase of the gauge ﬁelds~\cite{Celi2014,Zhao2021}.
+Now, let us turn our attention to the unstaggered case, where adjacent elements are in phase, $q=0$.
+In this case, the growth rate has the form:

+When a synthetic gauge field is introduced between the lattices, the hopping acquires a complex phase factor: $\kappa \rightarrow \kappa e^{i \theta}$, where $\theta$ is the gauge phase associated with the hopping process.
+If we choose $\theta = \pi$, then: $\kappa e^{i \theta} = -\kappa$.
+Thus, the hopping rate switches from positive to negative, altering the system’s dynamics~\cite{Celi2014, Zhao2021}.
+We reveal an inherent symmetry within the system, where a transition between the staggered and unstaggered configurations can be achieved simply by changing the sign of the hopping rate.
+For example: the case $ q = \pi, \kappa > 0$ is equivalent to the case $q = 0$, $\kappa < 0$.
+Similarly, the case $q = \pi$, $\kappa < 0$ is equivalent to $q = 0 , \kappa > 0$.